 Your First Ultralearning Project

 Start with rather a narrow scope.
 “Learning enough Mandarin Chinese to hold a fifteen-minute conversation on simple topics” is a lot more constrained than “Learn Chinese”.

 Identify things other people who have learned the skill have done to learn it.

 Set a consistent schedule, rather than trying to fit in learning when you can.
 Consistency breeds good habits.

 If you have absolutely no choice, an ad hoc schedule is better than none, but it will require more discipline to sustain.

 The best way to find out what is best for you is to practice; if you find it takes a long time to warm up, opt for longer spaces in your schedule.
 If you find you can get to work within a few minutes of starting, shorter chunks of time spread out will be helpful for long-term retention.

 Shorter commitments are better than long ones because they are easier to stick with.

 If you’re unwilling to put time into your calendar, you’re almost certainly unwilling to put in time to study.
 If you’re waffling at this stage, that’s a good sign your heart isn’t really in the right place to get started.

-If a person in whom you want to encourage an ultralearning spirit has a natural aptitude, competition is probably good.
-For a person who either is of moderate ability or is behind other people, the project should be unique.
-This will encourage the person to frame his or her progress by comparing to his or her past self, not due to competition with others.
+If a person in whom you want to encourage has a natural aptitude, competition can work.
+For everyone else, encourage the person to frame his or her progress by comparing to his or her past self, not due to competition with others.